datastaxdevs/workshop-ai-as-api/README.md

 through the input dataset.
 Several metrics are printed during training:

 - `accuracy`: this is the fraction of predictions that match the labeled input (higher is better);
 - `loss`: the value of the "loss function", which measures how close are the predictions to the input data (lower is better).
-The precise definition of the loss function is derived from information theory: the idea is to quantify "departure from ideal predictions" in a fair way in all directions. _In [our case](https://keras.io/api/losses/probabilistic_losses/#categoricalcrossentropy-class), we choose the ["categorical cross-entropy"](https://en.wikipedia.org/wiki/Cross_entropy) loss function, particularly suitable for models that choose between two or more output labels_.
+The precise definition of the loss function is derived from information theory: the idea is to quantify "departure from ideal predictions" fairly in all directions and in a way that favors gradual improvement of the parameters. _In [our case](https://keras.io/api/losses/probabilistic_losses/#categoricalcrossentropy-class), we choose the ["categorical cross-entropy"](https://en.wikipedia.org/wiki/Cross_entropy) loss function, particularly suitable for models that choose between two or more output labels_;
 - `val_accuracy`, `val_loss`: the same quantities as above, but calculated at end of epoch on the validation dataset (i.e. the `X_test` and `y_test` portion of the input labeled data).

 <img src="images/during_training.png?raw=true" />